mitre/fieldmanual/sphinx-docs/Basic-Usage.md

 Abilities can also make use of two CALDERA REST API endpoints, file upload and download.

 **Requirements**: Required relationships of facts that need to be established before this ability can be used.
+See [Requirements](Requirements.md) for more information.

 **Timeout**: How many seconds to allow the command to run.